JesperEsbensen/drlnd_collaboration_and_competition_project/README.md

 Created by Jesper Højmark Esbensen, 2018-11-11.<br>
 <br>

-This note book will create and train an agent to follow a boble target in the Unity Machine Learning environment Reacher.
+This project will create and train two agents in a Unity Machine Learning environment to play Tennis.
 The solution is based on the general deep reenforcement learning agent supplied in the course [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 <img src="Tennis.png" alt="Tennis Environment" width="500" align="middle"/>

-The environment is a robot arm with at spherical target moving around it in a circle.
-The agent can control the arm with 4 continuous actions.
-The robot arm gets a reward when the arm touches the sphere.
-The task is to move the robot arm so it follows the sphere.
-When a score of more that 30 has been reached, calculated as an average over 100 episods the environment is considdered solved.<br>
+The environment is a tennis court where two tennis players play with each other.
+The agent can move closer or further way from the net and jum.
+Two continouos actions.
+When a player hits the ball over the net it is rewarded with 0.1 points.
+When the player drops the ball or shoots it out of bounds a reward of -0.01 is given.
+The setup will result in two players playing with each other to get a high score and therefor playing as long as possible, The environment is solved when an average score over 100 episodes is reached.
+The score pr game is taken as the highes of the two players score.<br>

 ### 1. Installation instructions

-The robot arm is living in a Unity environment and the agent solving it is a pytorch script run in a Jupyter notebook.
+The playground is a Unity environment and the agents solving it are build in the pytorch/python script in this repository.
+The scripts is run in a Jupyter notebook.
 Therefore running it will need some setup of tools and environment.

 You will need to install python 3.6 and a few packages.
 One popular way to install python is through Anaconda.
 A python/R environment.
 To install this follow the instructions on: https://www.anaconda.com/distribution/.